prominenceai/deepstream-services-library/docs/overview.md

 Tracker components are optional and a Pipeline can have at most one.
 See the [Tracker API](/docs/api-tracker.md) reference section for more information.

 ## On-Screen Display
-On-Scrren Display (OSD) components highlight detected objects with colored bounding boxes, labels and clocks.
+On-Screen Display (OSD) components highlight detected objects with colored bounding boxes, labels and clocks.
 Positional offsets, colors and fonts can all be set and updated.
 A `batch-meta-handler` callback function, added to the input (sink pad) of the OSD, enables clients to add custom meta data for display [see below](#batch-meta-handler-callback-functions).

 OSDs are optional and a Pipeline can have at most one.
 See the [On-Screen Display API](/docs/api-osd.md) reference section for more information.